openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `client_id` is used to detect the presentation of Verifiable Credentials to a party other than the one intended.
 This allows Verifiers take appropriate action in that case, such as not accepting the Verifiable Presentation.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: Different formats for Verifiable Presentations and signature/proof schemes use different ways to represent the intended audience and the session binding.
 Some use claims to directly represent those values, others include the values into the calculation of cryptographic proofs.
 There are also different naming conventions across the different formats.
 In case Presentation Exchange is used in the Authorization Request, the format of the respective presentation is determined from the format information in the presentation submission in the Authorization Response.
-If VP Query was used, the format was defined by the Verifier in the request.
+If DCQL was used, the format was defined by the Verifier in the request.

 The following is a non-normative example of the payload of a Verifiable Presentation of a format identifier `jwt_vp_json`: